 - If you have a list that doesn't seem to care enough to give you their feedback

-If any of the above conditions exist for you – then the survey is not going to work for you.
+If any of the above conditions exist for you – then you're going to need to find a new way to survey your audience, because it's likely not going to work for you.

 Even if you have friends or family on your list – who care about you – they aren't going to care enough or even get why it's important for them to answer you.

 But we know that surveying our audience is crucial to finding out what they want, what they need, and what they are struggling with.

 So how can we revive the survey?
 How can we make a tool that no one is paying attention to WORK?

 Get this – one of the first things I have people do in Fearless Launching is “survey” their audience.
 I provide a few ways to do surveys and then send people on their merry way.